joho/awesome-code-review/contributing.md

 ---

-To add, remove, or change things on the list please submit a pull request that adheres to the following guidelines:
+To add, remove, or change things on the list, please submit a pull request that adheres to the following guidelines:

 * List items should be sorted alphabetically.
 * Each item should be limited to one link.